mikaelkrief/VSTS-DevOps-Labs/deploymentgroups/readme.md

      <img src="images/iis.png">

-3. Control the number of concurrent deployments by setting the **Maximum number of targets in parallel**.
+3. We can control the number of concurrent deployments by setting the **Maximum number of targets in parallel**.
+It is also used to determine the success and failure conditions during deployment.

-   >In this case we have 6 web servers.
-Setting it to 50% will deploy to 3 servers at a time.
+   >**Note**- For example, setting the target servers to **50%** will deploy to 3 web servers out of 6

    <img src="images/targets.png">